AlexandruPetrus/PortfolioProjects/README.md

 - **[View Project](Projects/HRD_SQL)**

 ### [Project 2: HR dashboard in excel]
-- **Summary**: This project involves a comprehensive analysis of an HR dataset to uncover patterns related to employee satisfaction, performance, and turnover..
+- **Summary**: This project involves a comprehensive analysis of the attrition (The departure of company employees)..
-- **Tools & Technologies**: SQL
+- **Tools & Technologies**: Excel
-- **Key Insights**: Insights into factors that influence employee retention, predictors of employee performance, and recommendations for HR policy adjustments.
+- **Key Insights**: This project shows the reasons why employees leaves the company.
+I added few columns using the if statments (PerformanceStatus, Age group, Age, Gender and Married)
 - **[View Project](https://1drv.ms/x/s!AuuowC4Pxv7UklouF6WJ5UU6Y1lu?e=RcLink)**

 ## Skills and Competencies